Felix is a Ph.D student in Programming Languages at Northeastern University's College of Computer and Information Science.

-In Spring semester of 2008, Felix is teaching CSG 111, in concert with Professor Will Clinger.
+In Spring semester of 2008, Felix taught CSG 111, in concert with Professor Will Clinger.
 CSG 111 is also known as Principles of Programming Languages.
+Felix enjoys the objects lecture he gave in that course (and recently updated for a guest lecture in CSG 711).

 In Spring semester of 2006, Felix taught CSU 211 as an instructor of record.
 CSU 211 is also known as Fundamentals of Computer Science I.

-Felix was a teaching assistant for CSU 211, taught by Professor Matthias Felleisen, in the Fall semester of 2005 and in the Fall semester of 2003.
+Felix was a teaching assistant for CSU 211 (taught by Professor Felleisen) in the Fall semester of 2005 and in the Fall semester of 2003.

 When he was at MIT, Felix was a teaching assistant for 6.170, Laboratory in Software Engineering, for the spring 2000, fall 2000, and spring 2001 semesters.